ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

 ## Import CSV file data

-The [EXAMPLE1] shows how you can import all the data from a CSV file using the RFC-4180 standard as paramount.
+The [EXAMPLE1] shows how you can import all the data from a CSV file using the RFC-4180 specs as paramount.

 #### [EXAMPLE1]
 >📝**Note**